haydensgithub/UE4Fighter-Showcase/Docs/Enemy_ai.md

 A more mechanically complex enemy, but considerably easier to develop than the first.
 While the first enemy was content to attack the player from a distance, this enemy makes its presence known by constantly dashing towards the player in a highly aggressive manner.
-The two compliment each other pretty well.
+The two complement each other well.

 This enemy could:
-- Successively towards the player, dealing damage
+- Dash repeatedly toward the player, dealing damage
 - Occasionally shoot a damaging projectile
-- Dash upwards and back to control distance between itself and the player.
+- Dash upwards and backward to control distance between itself and the player.

-The only hangups during development were handling multiple particle trails attached to the enemy's wings, necessary to visually sell its movement.
+The main development challenge was handling multiple particle trails attached to the enemy's wings, which was necessary to visually sell its movement.
 To solve this, I created a pool of particle systems available to the enemy to draw from dynamically, a solution that worked fine.

 In making the flying eye, I learned: